Quantum natural gradient generalised to noisy and non-unitary circuits

-Recently an imaginary time principle was used to govern the parameter evolution\,\cite{McArdle2019}, so that the ansatz state follows (as closely as possible) the trajectory $e^{-t \mathcal{H}} |\psi_0\rangle $.
-The approach was found to outperform others in accuracy and convergence speed according to numerical simulations\,\cite{McArdle2019}, and was subsequently demonstrated experimentally\,\cite{imagTimeDemo2019}.
-The derivation, which proceeds from McLachlan's variational principle (and had been employed previously in the context of simulating real-time quantum evolution\,\cite{Li2017}) introduced a novel feature: a matrix object that characterises the sensitivity of the ansatz state to changes in each possible pair of parameters, but without reference to the cost function.
+An imaginary time principle can also be used to govern the parameter evolution, so that the ansatz state follows (as closely as possible) the trajectory $e^{-t \mathcal{H}} |\psi_0\rangle$~\cite{samimagtime}.
+The approach was found to outperform others in accuracy and convergence speed according to numerical simulations~\cite{samimagtime}, and was subsequently demonstrated experimentally~\cite{imagTimeDemo2019}.
+Deriving the parameter evolution, which proceeds from McLachlan's variational principle as in real-time quantum evolution~\cite{Li2017}, introduces an important feature: a matrix object that characterises the sensitivity of the ansatz state to changes in each possible pair of parameters, but without reference to the cost function.

-It was evident that this matrix had a crucial role in enabling the high performance of the technique, which in turn enabled studies in mixed state evolution\,\cite{XYuan2019} and general process evolution\,\cite{endo2018variational}.
-However an elucidation of the deeper meaning of this matrix was reached very recently, in relation to a concept called {\it natural gradient}.
-A paper by Stokes {\em et al}~\cite{quantumnatgrad} considered the generalisation of this concept from the machine learning field\,\cite{amari1997neural,goodfellow2016deep,amari2000adaptive} to the context of quantum computing.
+Indeed this matrix has a crucial role in enabling the high performance of the technique, however, an elucidation of its deeper meaning was reached in relation to a concept called {\it natural gradient}~\cite{quantumnatgrad,yamamoto2019natural,amari1997neural,goodfellow2016deep,amari2000adaptive}.
 Natural gradient accounts for the non-trivial relationship between a translation in parameter space, and the corresponding translation in the problem space (for our case, the Hilbert space of the quantum processor).
-This is achieved through the use of a metric tensor which, as we presently discuss, proves to be exactly the matrix object responsible for the accurate performance of the real and imaginary time methods.
+Ref.~\cite{quantumnatgrad} illustrated the approach by the example of a state-vector that is isomorphic to a classical probability distribution $p( n |\underline{\theta} )$ (i.e., the state contains no phase information): In this case both imaginary time evolution and natural gradient result in the update rule of variational parameters $\underline{\theta}(t)$ indexed by $t$ as